MTechMobileDevelopment/CoreDataJournal/README.md

     - i.e. entry.journal = journal
     - That means you'll need to pass in a Journal to the `AddEditEntryView` so you have it when you create a new `Entry`
 - Make sure the `journal` property you pass in to the `EntriesView` is an `@ObservedObject` so the list of entries updates when you make a new one

+## Black Diamon
+- Add ability to edit a journal as well as edit an Entry